 - The development of a unified and caring community wherein participants are sensitive to the needs of each other, encourage each other in character formation, leadership skills and the integration of faith and learning whereby they are prepared for future positions of influence and leadership in the service of God’s Kingdom;

-- Openness to persons of every race, colour, gender and creed who choose to become part of the community of Crandall University.
+- Openness to persons of every race, color, gender and creed who choose to become part of the community of Crandall University.

 - Research by faculty that includes but is not limited to: